 We had another grueling Game 7 to play.
 It was the final showdown, the winner taking the championship.
 It was the game that all the things I had worked on all year, I had to do it and execute it, trust, and play.
 If my team did not win the NBA championship, our season was a failure.
 It was as simple as that.
 Our curtain call of the season had us holding up the championship trophy.

 The game was so intense from the start.
 It literally felt like a war out there on the court.
 It was very reminiscent to the days of me playing on the basketball courts against the older, bigger boys in New York.
 I was hit hard from defenders, but still able to make some tough shots.
 I felt physically and mentally exhausted, but I had dug deep inside and fought through it like a warrior.
 I knew how important it was to my team to have me out there on the court battling and making shots.
 Both teams insured we were not ready to yield.
 This game became a contest of pure will and determination.

-I caught my fifth foul early in the fourth quarter, and had to head to the bench.
+I caught my fourth foul early in the fourth quarter, and had to head to the bench.
 I was so weary and mad, because I did not want to leave the game with my team being down by 12.
 As I sat, I watched my team played with so much heart and energy.
 They found the strength to cut the Celtics’ lead from twelve points to four.
 I observed the Celtics looking very fatigue as they missed consecutive shots.
 With less than four minutes to go, I knew it was enough time for us to finally take the lead and end this brutal series.
 I was ready for coach to tell me to go back into the game.